 “Every year is good,” she said.

-While cancer is often viewed as a disease the primarily afflicts the elderly and middle-aged, even young people are at risk.
+While cancer is often viewed as a disease that primarily afflicts the elderly and middle-aged, even young people are at risk.
 The youngest survivor present at Relay for Life was Allan Olivas, who is only 6 years old.
 Earlier this year, Allan had a brain tumor removed at Doernbecher Children’s Hospital in Portland and is now a six-month survivor.

 “He’s still in treatment, but he’s holding up pretty well,” said Samuel Olivas, his father, who spoke on behalf of a very shy Allan.